-34.3 Liquidity risk analysis
+34.5 Liquidity risk analysis

-Liquidity risk is that the Group might be unable to meet its obligations.
+AASB 7.33(a) AASB 7.33(b) AASB 7.39(c) Liquidity risk is the risk that the Group might be unable to meet its obligations.
 The Group manages its liquidity needs by monitoring scheduled debt servicing payments for long-term financial liabilities as well as forecast cash inflows and outflows due in day-to-day business.
 The data used for analysing these cash flows is consistent with that used in the contractual maturity analysis below.
 Liquidity needs are monitored in various time bands, on a day-to-day and week-to-week basis, as well as on the basis of a rolling 30-day projection.
 Long-term liquidity needs for a 180-day and a 360-day lookout period are identified monthly.
 Net cash requirements are compared to available borrowing facilities in order to determine headroom or any shortfalls.
 This analysis shows that available borrowing facilities are expected to be sufficient over the lookout period.